To keep everything up to date, one change was made to our chart of the best weightlifting shoes.

 Lifting shoes – often known simply as ‘lifters’ or ‘Chuck Taylors’ – are worn to give you the edge on deadlifts, squats, power cleans or any heavy lift where stability and balance are paramount.

-In this article we have lined up a chart of seven of our favorite lifting shoes, complete with short reviews of each, along with their pros and cons.
-We’ve included a good variety of shoes for men and women, and for both powerlifters and CrossFit athletes.
+In this article, we have lined up a chart of seven of our favorite lifting shoes, complete with short reviews of each and their pros and cons.
+We have included a good variety of shoes for both men and women.
+Powerlifters and CrossFit athletes will both benefit, although the latter will also want to check out our article on the best CrossFit shoes.

 After the chart, we dive into a more in-depth look at weightlifting shoes, with a discussion on their designs, materials and more.
 Let’s get to it!